oribarilan/lensline.nvim/testing-guidelines.md

-# Testing Guidelines (busted-only)
+# Testing Guidelines (custom runner)

-Single lightweight harness using Neovim headless + busted.
-No plenary, no Docker, no coverage by default.
+Single lightweight harness using Neovim headless + in-repo custom runner (no busted, no plenary, no Docker, no coverage by default).

 ## 1. Scope
 - We keep only unit tests for now under `tests/unit/`